ska-telescope/skampi/docs/src/testing.rst

 (3) those that are part of the SUT itself.

 (1) consists of the client software (helm and kubectl) that the user can use to perform life cycle actions on the applications.
+In addition the user can also make use of logging systems connected externally to the environment to assist in investigating faults:

+    -   **Kibana:** Gathers logs from all components running on remote cluster
+    -   **EDA:** Gathers state of artifacts running on cluster (coming soon)

 .. note:

     Staging and Pipeline Testing environments do not have public interfaces to the execution environments.
-Thus users will not have the ability to deploy or redeploy SUTs manually.
+Thus users will not have the ability to deploy or redeploy SUTs manually but will be able to investigate a failure using the provided logging facilities.

 (2) consists of the means for controlling the execution of tests on the deployed testing